meelivyas11/AdvanceJavaFlavors/README.md

 - 'Maven-Oracle-Hibernate' code shows how to query oracle database using **JDBC** and **Hibernate** with Maven
 - 'AngularJS-Maven' code helps in including **Bootstrap** and **AngularJS** JARS in the Maven project and run a sample code for AngularJS
 - 'JUnit_With_Maven' creates a basic project structure to write JUnit test and writes a smaple JUnit Test
+- 'RESTful' create a simple web service to add and get users
+- 'RESTfulClient' contains code to call REST web APIs from a Servlet/Service class and using AngularJS

 <b> Detailed steps to create these projects from scratch can be found from [here] (https://meelivyas.blogspot.com/2016/06/advance-java-learnings.html) </b>